ukgovdatascience/govuk-tech-docs-sphinx-theme/docs/structure/README.md

 #### `pytest`

-To run the tests within the `tests` folder using the `pytest` Python package, execute the following command:
+To run the tests within the `tests` folder using the `pytest` Python package, enter the following command:

 ```shell